Enjoy a unique variety of daily talks and guided tours for visitors of all ages in Queensland’s national parks.

 Don’t miss the magical Mon Repos Turtle Encounters tours, where you can safely watch the amazing sight of nesting sea turtles laying eggs, or their tiny hatchlings’ first journey to the sea.
 Park Rangers and volunteers lead tours in the evenings from November to March and must be booked in advance.

-Share Queensland’s history through the Go back in time program, which provides exciting and innovative ways to visit and experience the state’s colonial heritage at important sites in Moreton Bay.
+Share Queensland’s history through the Go Back in Time events, which provide exciting and innovative ways to visit and experience the state’s colonial heritage at important sites in Moreton Bay.

-At Fort Lytton, a coastal fortress complete with moat and cannons built in the 1800’s to protect Brisbane from military attack, discover the stories behind the ruins, colonial prison, forts and quarantine stations.
+At Fort Lytton National Park, a coastal fortress complete with moat and cannons built in the 1800s to protect Brisbane from military attack, discover the stories behind the ruins, colonial prison, forts and quarantine stations.
 Hear the big guns roar as the cannons are fired!
-And kids will love ‘Fort Lytton at Night’, a unique promenade theatre performance, or the dramatic ‘Holding the Fort’ holiday program.
+And adults and kids alike will love ‘Fort Lytton at Night’, a unique promenade theatre performance, or the dramatic ‘Holding the Fort’ holiday program.

-History also comes alive at St Helena Island on tours through Queensland’s first convict settlement, where remains of the prison and the state’s first tramway still exist.
+History also comes alive at St Helena Island National Park on tours through Queensland’s first convict settlement, where remains of the prison and the state’s first tramway still exist.

 Other tours

 Many authorised commercial tour operators offer guided nature, adventure, culture or history tours and experiences in Queensland’s parks.
-The huge variety on offer includes walks through underground lava tubes at Undara, towering above the rainforest canopy at Mamu Tropical Skywalk in Wooroonooran, night-time glow worm watching at Springbrook, four-wheel driving in Cape York Peninsula, and tours to see whales, birds and other wildlife in various locations, to name just a few.
+The huge variety on offer includes walks through underground lava tubes at Undara Volcanic National Park, towering above the rainforest canopy at Mamu Tropical Skywalk in Wooroonooran National Park, night-time glow worm watching at Springbrook National Park, four-wheel driving in Cape York Peninsula, and tours to see whales, birds and other wildlife in various locations, to name just a few.

 For more information and bookings for these tours visit Tourism and Events Queensland or ask at a Visitor Information Centre.